VoidSamuraj/FilmToAscii/README.md

 # FilmToAscii
-Convert video to ascii video
+Convert video to ascii and few styles video

 Project under construction
 In future I'm planning also to add sound and gif version.